plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * getRemoteURL: Where to go when the object is clicked

 * getIcon: **This might be confusing:**
-           Since Plone 5.0.2 - **getIcon is a boolean value which is set to ``True``, when the item is an image ore has an image property (named image) e.g.: lead image or teaser image).** The value of getIcon is used for showing previoew images (thumbs) in lists, tables, content view, portlets, etc.).
+           Since Plone 5.0.2 - **getIcon is a boolean value which is set to ``True``, when the item is an image ore has an image property (named image) e.g.: lead image or teaser image).** The value of getIcon is used for showing preview images (thumbs) in lists, tables, content view, portlets, etc.).

            Content type icons (aka portaltype-icons) ( e.g.: for folder, document, news item etc.) are now rendered as fontello fonts since Plone 5.0.
            Mime type icons are read from the mime type registry for all file content types instead a fontello font (since Plone 5.1)

 * exclude_from_nav: If True the object won't appear in sitemap, navigation tree

 * mime_type: Since Plone 5.1: Mime type information for content items where applicable (file, image, custom types,...) e.g.: ``text/plain``, ``image/jpeg``, ``application/pdf`` ...

-Custom sorting by title
+Custom Sorting By Title
 ^^^^^^^^^^^^^^^^^^^^^^^

 sortable_title is type of FieldIndex (raw value) and normal ``Title`` index is type of searchable text.